-Do you covet the professionally decorated Christmas trees in shop windows?
-Amara’s Creative Director, Sam Hood, is here to share 8 simple steps to achieving an impeccably styled Christmas tree in your home.
+Do you covet the professionally decorated Christmas trees you see in shop windows?
+AMARA’s Chief Creative Officer, Sam Hood, is here to share 8 simple steps to achieving an impeccably styled Christmas tree in your home.
 Scroll down to skip to the fully decorated Christmas tree, our instructional video, or to see the best insider tips we gathered from decorating experts.
 But first, read how to decorate a Christmas tree step by step from one of the best in the business.

 1. Build the Tree

 Before I start coming up with this year’s Christmas tree ideas, I get the tree out from where it’s been hibernating for the last 11 months and check to make sure it’s still in good condition.
 I like to use an artificial tree as we have our tree up for most of December and it means I can perfectly position the branches.
-Most artificial trees have branches which are colour coded or numbered to making them each to see what length goes where.
+Most artificial trees have branches which are colour coded or numbered to make them easy to see what length goes where.
 If you are buying a real Christmas tree, make sure to invest in a good quality one with no gaps to achieve the classic full look all the way to the top when it’s decorated.
 And make sure you get a sturdy Christmas tree stand – a good one will last you decades, and keep your trunk perfectly vertical.

 2. Spread out Branches